Edinburgh East and Musselburgh (Scottish Parliament constituency): Constituency boundaries

 The Edinburgh East and Musselburgh constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
 In 2005, however, Scottish Westminster (House of Commons) constituencies were mostly replaced with new constituencies.

-From the Scottish Parliament election, 2011, Edinburgh East and Musselburgh was abolished.
-Musselburgh now forms part of a newly shaped Midlothian North and Musselburgh, while eastern Edinburgh is brought together into a newly named Edinburgh Eastern.
+Edinburgh East and Musselburgh was abolished for the 2011 Scottish Parliament election.
+Musselburgh was made part of a newly shaped Midlothian North and Musselburgh, whilst eastern Edinburgh was brought together into a newly named Edinburgh Eastern.

 Council areas

 The Holyrood constituency covered an eastern portion of the City of Edinburgh council area and the Musselburgh portion of the East Lothian council area.

 The rest of the city area was covered by five other constituencies, all also in the Lothians electoral region: Edinburgh South, Edinburgh Central, Edinburgh North and Leith, Edinburgh Pentlands, and Edinburgh West, which were all entirely within the city area.
 Edinburgh East and Musselburgh had boundaries with the Edinburgh South constituency, the Edinburgh Central constituency and the Edinburgh North and Leith constituency.

-The rest of the East Lothian area is covered by the East Lothian constituency, which was in the South of Scotland electoral region.
+The rest of the East Lothian area was covered by the East Lothian constituency, which was in the South of Scotland electoral region.